sebasfalcone/better-work-notes/Notes_about_C++.md

   return result;
 }
 ```

 **FINAL NOTE**
 You can always try to facilitate RVO and NRVO by **returning only one object** from all the return paths of your functions, and by **limiting the complexity** in the structure of your functions.

 ## Clearer interfaces
 Sometimes we need to represent a value that is "empty", "null" or "not set" on the return of a function.
 There are many approaches to this:
 - **Return a special value**, like -1 where a positive integer is expected or "".
-  - This is brittle because this values may actually be meaningful values, now or later, or be set by accident.
+  - This is brittle because these values may actually be meaningful, now or later, or be set by accident.
-- **Returning a boolean or an **error code** indicating whether the function has succeed and the result is passed through a function parameter.
+- **Returning a boolean or an **error code** indicating whether the function has succeeded and the result is passed through a function parameter.
-  - This is brittle and clumsy, because nothing enforces that the caller checks the return value and makes the surrounding code harder to write and read.
+  - This is brittle and clumsy because nothing enforces that the caller checks the return value and makes the surrounding code harder to write and read.
 - **Throwing an exception**.
-This is good but not always usable, because surrounding code has then to be exception-safe.
+This is good but not always usable because the surrounding code has then to be exception-safe.

 One alternative is the use of **optional<T>**.